matfish2/craft-optimum/README.md

  - `_optimum/bannerType/wideBanner.twig`
  - `_optimum/bannerType/narrowBanner.twig`

-Inside the template paste the code for the variation you wish to test.
+Inside each template paste the code for the variation you wish to test.
 E.g:
 ```html
    // Wide Banner Variant Code
    <img src="wide_banner.jpg" class="wide-banner"/>
 ```
 > **_NOTE:_**  Don't include the variant templates in your main template code.
 Optimum will automagically load the correct template at runtime.

 ##### Method B: Explicit Variant Declaration

 While method A is useful when you want to switch components, sometimes you may wish to switch the location of the component on the page (e.g Test different CTAs positions).